Year 9

 Curriculum Contribution: $20

-Are you looking to continue your PE journey by exploring a wide range of sports throughout the semester?
-In this, opportunities for all PE subject, you’ll get to participate in the biggest range of sports we have on offer at Rowville SC.
+In this Year 9 core subject, students will continue their PE journey by exploring a wide range of sports throughout the semester.
 You’ll play Invasion Sports like basketball, soccer, netball and AFL plus many more.
-Try your hand at Net & Court Sports such as badminton, tennis, table tennis, etc. Get out on the field of play with Striking Sports like cricket and softball.
+Try your hand at Net & Court Sports such as volleyball, badminton, tennis, table tennis, etc. Get out on the field of play with Striking Sports like cricket and softball.
 Explore Target sports including golf, fencing, bocce, darts and lawn bowls.
 To compliment this amazing PE program, you’ll build on your health knowledge with a deeper look at improving healthy lifestyle behaviours of a teenager.